nic-obert/rusty-vm/oxide/oxide TODO.md

 ### Done ✓

+- [x] hide the debug printing to the console behind the -v flag
 - [x] static keyword
 - [x] disallow changinc mutability when casting references
 - [x] remove effectless operations in ir code as an optimization